jxmot/tessel-networking-example/appdesign.md

 ## Shutdown and Disable

-When a *signal* is received by the application it will halt all interval timers and disable the access point.
+When a *signal*(such as CTRL-C) is received by the application it will halt all interval timers and disable the access point.
 If this is not done the access point **will** continue to operate and accept connections even if the application is no longer running.

 <p align="center">
   <img src="./mdimg/flow-4.jpg" alt="Shutdown and Disable flow chart" txt="Shutdown and Disable flow chart" width="60%">